edelstone/actionverb.com/job-ads/content-creator.md

 You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
-We also love watching Video Cover Letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.
+We also love watching video cover letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.

 Apply Here: